Emotional Intelligence and the Role of Emotions in Negotiation

 Maintaining a constructive mindset

 A steady, positive mindset helps negotiators stay resilient and open to possibility.
 It supports creativity, reduces defensiveness and encourages collaboration.
-Your text captures this clearly: “Positivity… enables negotiators to remain resilient in the face of challenges.”
+“Positivity… enables negotiators to remain resilient in the face of challenges.”

 A constructive mindset signals commitment to shared success rather than competition.